-Since launching the program in Q2 2019, staff has worked diligently with property owners and Program partners to identify and overcome barriers, where possible within the allowable framework of CPUC Decisions, to undertaking energy upgrades.
+Since launching the program in Q2 2019, staff has worked diligently with affordable multifamily property owners and Program partners to identify and overcome barriers, where possible within the allowable framework of CPUC Decisions, to undertaking energy upgrades.
 To date, however, no projects have been enrolled in the GoGreen Multifamily program.

 Property owners in the affordable multifamily sector must navigate complex debt structures and arduous project development processes to finance and complete energy efficiency upgrades.
 In Q1 2022 staff launched a pilot interest rate buy-down (IRBD) promotion to test whether reduced interest rates could spur project uptake.
-Even before launching the promotion, staff had determined that the credit enhancement alone could not sufficiently reduce interest rates to make energy efficiency projects feasible for these types of properties; the experience of the promotion, which concluded in Q2 2022 with no projects enrolled, indicates that reducing the interest rates even further does not resolve all the challenges of these projects.
+Even before launching the promotion, staff had determined that the credit enhancement alone could not sufficiently reduce interest rates to make energy efficiency projects feasible for these types of properties; the experience of the promotion, which concluded in Q2 2022 with no projects enrolled, indicates that reducing the interest rates even further does not resolve all the challenges of these projects; several properties did attempt to participate but ultimately had to withdraw due to project scoping issues and difficulty aligning their projects with the deadlines for other state incentive programs.

-In light of these discoveries, in Q4 staff began exploring options for incorporating the GoGreen Multifamily program into the GoGreen Business program to streamline administration and simplify messaging while continuing to serve the affordable multifamily sector.
-These explorations continued in Q2 2023.
+In light of these discoveries, in Q4 2022 staff began exploring options for incorporating energy financing for affordable multifamily properties into the GoGreen Business program, which already serves market-rate properties, to streamline administration and simplify messaging while continuing to serve both the affordable and market-rate multifamily sectors.
+These explorations continued in Q3 2023.
 Concurrently with these efforts, staff has continued to maintain communications with Program partners to work toward facilitating projects.